mindtesterdev/DistanceLight/README.md

 The LED will turn blue while you're holding it, then flash green 3 times when the setting is saved to the first 4 bytes of the EEPROM.

+Continuing to hold the button for another 3 seconds will cause the LED to turn red and the EEPROM will be written out all zeros.

 LED color is based on a smoothed average that discards all raw values +/- 1 Standard Deviation from the average set.

-Continuing to hold the button for another 3 seconds will cause the LED to turn red and the EEPROM will be written out all zeros.

 If you put this on a hackduino / fresh ATMEGA chip with a programmer you may need to clear EEPROM with above procedure to get the sensor to behave properly (I had some strange results with a new chip).

 The serial is only enabled for debugging, you could remove all of that if you weren't going to make any changes to make the compiled sketch smaller.
+You could also remove all math for Metric/Imperial conversion, since that was only for my benefit here in the US.

 Distributed under GPLv3